jimhigson/oboe.js-dissertation/markdown/3_Background.md

 ![**Labelling nodes in an n-tier architecture**.
 Regardless of where a node is located, REST may be used as the means of communication.
-By focusing on REST clients, nodes in the middleware and presentation layer fall in our scope.
-Although network topology is often split about client and server side, for our purposes categorisation as data, middleware, and presentation is the more meaningful distinction.
+By focusing on REST clients, nodes in the middle tier and presentation layer fall in our scope.
+Although network topology is often split about client and server side, for our purposes categorisation as data, middle, and presentation tier is the more meaningful distinction.
 According to this split the client-side presentation layer and server-side presentation layer serve the same purpose, generating mark-up based on aggregated data prepared by the middle tier